zygo-io/zygo-site/public/posts/doc_context.md

 date: 11 Feb 2015 17:00
 ---

 The global context object is the means by which data is passed around in zygo.
-It is mutated at render time by components' [handlers](https://github.com/zygo-io/zygo-server/wiki/Handlers).
+It is mutated at render time by components' [handlers](/category/docs/post/doc-handlers).
 The context object has several properties set by zygo:

-- `context.meta`
+- `context.templateMeta`
-Metadata associated with the component.
-Currently only `meta.title` is valid, and can be mutated in your handlers.
+Metadata passed to the page template when rendered _on the server_.
+Currently only `templateMeta.title` is valid, and can be mutated in your server handlers.
+This is serialized out when passed to the client.

 - `context.curRoute`
 Data associated with the route request that is currently rendered.